 When Should A Clay Bar Not Be Used?

-In addition to these cases, clay barbing should also not be done in direct sunlight or at temperatures above 80 degrees Fahrenheit.
-The heat can cause the clay bar to dry out quickly and become brittle and hard to use.
-Clay bars should also never be used after a car has been waxed; this will remove the wax from the surface and leave a dull finish behind.
+In addition to these cases, clay baring should also not be done in direct sunlight or at temperatures below freezing.
+The cold can cause the clay bar to become stiff brittle, making it hard to use.
+Clay bars should also never be used after a car has been waxed; this will remove the wax from the surface and leave behind unprotected paint.

 Clay bars are an effective way of removing unwanted particles from a vehicle’s paintwork but only if used in the right circumstances.
-It is important to make sure that all rust has been removed and that the temperature is below 80 degrees Fahrenheit before using a clay bar for optimal results.
-If done properly, clay barbing can restore a car’s shine without causing any damage.
+It is important to make sure that all rust has been removed and that the temperature is above 32 degrees Fahrenheit before using a clay bar for optimal results.
+If done properly, clay baring can restore a car’s shine without causing any damage.

 The Risks Of Clay Barring